tannakartikey/nodejs_openidconnect_starter_app/README.md

-# NodeJS + Express OpenID Connect with Deauthorized server
+# NodeJS + Express OpenID Connect with Ultra Auth server

 - This is a sample NodeJS app that uses OpenID Connect with the Deauthorized identity server.
 - This app also serves as a basic blueprint for intergation with your apps for development.

-## Create a Deauthorized Application
+## Create a Ultra Auth Application

-1. Sign up for the [`Deauthorized Private Beta`](https://www.deauthorized.com/beta_invite)
+1. Sign up for the [`Ultra Auth Private Beta`](https://www.deauthorized.com/beta_invite)
-2. Log into Deauthorized Dashboard
+2. Log into Ultra Auth Dashboard
 3. Create a new application from the Create Applications tab

 With your application provisioned, you will have the necessary `OPENID_CLIENT_ID` and `OPENID_CLIENT_SECRET` to launch the sample application.
 Here is an example setup for your Heroku ENV: